Build a query in the search window

 The Create Column and Aggregate tabs contain the same fields.
 Both types of operations create a new column to contain the results of the selected operation performed on the selected argument(s), or columns.
 For example, the capture below shows an aggregation that will add a new column called HTTP requests and will contain the count of grouped values in the userAgent column.
 For more info, check the dedicated articles Create columns and Aggregate data.

-Note that you must group your data before performing an aggregation operation, so the Aggregate tab will not be visible if your data is not grouped.
+Note that you must group your data before performing an aggregation operation.

 The Create Column tab includes buttons to filter the list of operations according to their case sensitivity.
 Some operations have a case-sensitive and case insensitive version, so you can use these buttons to show only the version you need.
 For more info, check the dedicated article Create columns.

-- The Filter and Filter Or tabs contain different fields and options because a filter doesn't add a column; but rather the results of the selected operation performed on the selected argument(s) will be the inclusion or exclusion of rows from the query data.
+- The Filter and Filter Or tabs contain several fields and options.
+Using Filter and Filter Or does not add a column; but rather the results of the selected operation performed on the selected argument(s) will be the inclusion or exclusion of rows from the query data.
 For example, the capture below shows a filter that will exclude (negated) records that contain a value in the method column that is less than or equal to 150.
 For more info, check the dedicated articles Filter and Filter Or.

 Just like the Create column tab, the Filter tab includes buttons to show only case insensitive or case insensitivity versions of those operations that have both options.